neyzar1111/audio_fuse/README.md

 A full stack web app to visualize personalized Spotify music

-# Spotify Connected App

-End product of the "Build a Spotify Connected App" newline course

 ## Local Installation & Set Up

 1. Register a Spotify App in your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and add `http://localhost:8888/callback` as a Redirect URI in the app settings